ipfs/team-mgmt/meeting-notes/2018/2018-09-24--go-core-dev-team-weekly.md

  - Next:
    - Why has some perf things on my queue...
      - It would be really cool to do some working groups on this at the labweek coming up!
 Dream: some scripts for gather perf info that are standard enough for us to use when filing reports to each other.

+@schomatis
+ - Done:
+   - Reviewed some PRs from new contributors.
+ - In-progress:
+   - Review MFS code.
+ - Next:
+   - Propose a new MFS interface (https://github.com/ipfs/go-mfs/issues/3).

 ### Questions